-REAR VIEW MIRRORS
+EXTERIOR REAR VIEW MIRRORS

-The vehicle is equipped with flat-type and convex-type rear-view mirrors.
+The coach is equipped with flat-type and convex-type rear-view mirrors.
 Convex mirrors give a wide angle view.
 Objects viewed in convex-type rear-view mirrors appear smaller and are actually closer than they appear.

-To provide good visibility in cold weather, the mirrors are equipped with heating elements.
-The elements are activated by a rocker switch located on the dashboard.
-Refer to "Controls & Instruments" chapter.
+To provide good visibility in cold weather, the mirrors may be equipped with heating elements activated by a rocker switch located on the dashboard.
+Refer to Controls and Instruments chapter.
 Thermostats are used to prevent continuous operation of the heating elements.